CodeYourFuture/syllabus-archive/node/week-2/lesson.md

 > **Checkpoint:** Let us recap what we know about HTTP before continuing.

-## CRUD
+## Objective

-So what will we build? we will build a **CRUD** API.
-CRUD stands for Create, Retrieve, Update, Delete.
-If you think about it, this is what most applications do:
+Our **API** will manage Beyoncé albums:

-- Create some "resources"
+- Create a new album,
-- Retrieve them (GET them)
-- Update them
-- Delete them

-Our **API** will manage Beyonce albums: Create a new album, retrieve a list of albums or a single album, update an existing album's information, or delete one.
+- Retrieve a list of albums or a single album,

-## Endpoints for Beyonce Songs

-We will build an API to manage Beyonce albums.
+- Update an existing album's information
+- Delete an album

 We will build these endpoints:

 `GET /albums` should return all the albums
 `GET /albums/:albumId` should return a single album (that matches the passed albumId)